ntop/ntopng/doc/src/plugins/alert_endpoints.rst

 Alert Format
 ------------

-By using the `formatAlertNotification` function it is not necessary to know the internal alerts format, however it is in order to perform specific actions based on the alert.
+By using the `alert_utils.formatAlertNotification` function it is not necessary to know the internal alerts format, however it is in order to perform specific actions based on the alert.
 The alerts in the queue have the following format:

 - :code:`ifid`: the interface id on which the alert has been generated.
 - :code:`action`: `engage`, `release` or `store`.
 Check the alerts api for more details.
 [4]
 - :code:`alert_tstamp`: the unix timestamp when the alert was triggered
 - :code:`alert_tstamp_end`: in case of released alerts, contains the unix timestamp of the release event
-- :code:`alert_type`: the `alert type`_ ID. `alertTypeRaw` can be used to convert it to a string.
+- :code:`alert_type`: the `alert type`_ ID. `alert_consts.alertTypeRaw` can be used to convert it to a string.
 - :code:`alert_subtype`: an optional alert subtype.
 - :code:`alert_severity`: the `alert severity`_ ID. `alertSeverityRaw` can be used to convert it to a string.
 - :code:`alert_json`: a JSON which contains information which is specific for the alert_type.